life-itself/tao/hubs/README.md

 ### What's the rent?

 Rents vary according to the location and size of the room/apartment.
-In London, rents range from between £680-900/month.
+In Berlin, rents range from between €680-€1,050/month.

 ### Do I get to own my space?